madmagic007/Oculus-Quest-Presence/README.md

 ## Contributing

-If you have experience with java/android and would like to help, or if you don't know how to code but you want to help
+If you have experience with java/android and would like to help, or if you don't know how to code but you want to help adding to the lang.json file.
+Make sure to contact me and i will see what is possible!